AbdujalolAndy/Find_Animal/README.md

 # Find_Animal
-#using random text figuring out how many animals in list we can form:)
+#using random text figuring out how many animals in the list we can form:)